 Yuba County OES has plans in place to open centers that have backup generators, in order to meet the needs for residents who depend on medical equipment that must be plugged into a power source.
 These plans predate PG&E's Public Safety Power Shutoff program.

-Anytime PG&E shuts off power to an at-risk region, we are told it could take anywhere from 24 to 48 hours before power lines are back online.
+Anytime PG&E shuts off power to an at-risk region, we are told it could take anywhere from 24 to 48 hours, or longer, before power lines are back online.
 This is why it is always important for residents to make plans to prepare their households.

 - If we go through an extended period without power, food items that require refrigeration can spoil.
 You may want to consider purchasing ice to keep items cold as long as possible.